GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	> to conflicts where commits can be lost between the two repositories
 	> replicating to the same target `my-repo`.

-	By default, "slash", i.e. remote names will contain slashes as they do in Gerrit.
+	By default, `slash`, i.e. remote names will contain slashes as they do in Gerrit.

 <a name="remote.NAME.projects">remote.NAME.projects</a>